pjckoch/ROS-Robotic-Infant-Eyes/README.md

 # ROS-Robotic-Infant-Eyes
-This repository contains the catkin packages for the eyes of a robotic infant which I am working on for my bachelor thesis.
+This repository contains the catkin packages for the visual system of a robotic infant which I am working on for my bachelor thesis.